-In accordance with Government Auditing Standards, we have also issued our report dated August 18, 2020 on our consideration of Utica Harbor Point Development Corp's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of UHPDC's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Utica Harbor Point Development Corp.'s internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated June 4, 2021 on our consideration of Utica Harbor Point Development Corp's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of UHPDC's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Utica Harbor Point Development Corp.'s internal control over financial control over financial control over financial control over financial control over finance.